-This course, and CHEM 2011, are part of a University emphasis on increasing numeracy.
+This course, and CHEM 2011, have been awarded a special grant this year, as part of a University emphasis on increasing numeracy, to experiment with methods of helping students with the calculations.
+There will be Marsico Undergraduate Teaching Assistants, who have taken this course in prior years, to assist in laboratory classes and to help with calculations in this course.
 In the first class of CHEM 2011, a page of sample mathematical calculations will be distributed.
 You should be able to do all of these calculations, using math you learned long ago.
 You need to be able to do this level of math as a prerequisite for this course.
+In the lab sections there will be a quiz the first week testing similar material.
 There will be a requirement that students achieve at least 8 out of a possible 10 points on this test before the end of the 3rd week of the Quarter.
 We seek to determine whether these quizzes help students to review math skills.